Book Reveiw: WORLDS HERE AND THERE by Paul Snider and Donna Kushner

 Audience/Genre: Young Adult Historical Fiction

-Summary: Teo and Emilia are friends from birth.
-After a bird strike during a flying stunt performance by their mothers they become siblings.
-Em’s mother wants to follow her late best friend’s wishes: to raise Teo in a place where he won’t be judged by the color of his skin, the country where his father was from.
-Set in the 1930’s Em’s mother makes the decision to move to Ethiopia where she can raise her white daughter alongside her now black son in the peaceful countryside.
-But, as Italy moves to invade and war brews, both children, now in their teens, have to make a decisions about home and loyalty.
+Teo and Emilia have been friends from birth.
+After a bird strike during a flying stunt performance by their mothers, they become siblings.
+Em’s mother wants to follow her late best friend’s wishes: to raise Teo in a country where the color of his skin won’t judge him.
+She believes that the best place is the country where Teo’s father was from – Ethiopia.
+Here, she can raise her white daughter alongside her adopted black son in the peaceful countryside.
+But as the setting is in the 1930s, Italy is ready to invade, and war brews.
+And both children, now in their teens, must decide about home and loyalty.

-My Take: This book has so many layers to it.
-It is definitely a TCK/CCK book.
-Teo is half Ethopian and Emilia is half Italian.
-There are inner struggles of “home”, which is something most TCK/CCKs understand.
-Ms. Wein weaves prejudice into the lives of the children, but also into the lives of their mothers.
+This book has so many layers to it.
+It is a TCK/CCK book.
+Teo is half Ethiopian, and Emilia is half Italian.
+There are inner struggles of “home,” which is something most TCK/CCKs understand.
+Ms. Wein weaves prejudice into the lives of the children but also into the lives of their mothers.
 It is just a good book that will make you think deeper about issues that are relevant today.
-As I read the bio of Elizabeth Wein, I came to realize that she understands the issues of TCKs because she was raised abroad and is now living abroad as well.
-I highly recommend this book not just because of the TCK/CCK issues that Ms. Wein attempts to tackle, but because it really deals with issues that are relevant today.
+As I read Elizabeth Wein’s bio, I realized that she understands the problems of TCKs because she was raised abroad and is now living abroad as well.
+I highly recommend this book because of the TCK/CCK issues that Ms. Wein attempts to tackle and because it deals with relevant topics today.

 Book Review: OF STILLNESS AND STORM by Michèle Phoenix